 Why are you here today?
-Is this a new eye problem?
-What eye problems have you had in the past?.
+Do you have a problem with your vision?
+Can you describe it?
+Is this a new problem?
+What eye problems have you had in the past?
 What is your general health and your medications?
+Who is your primary physician?
 What do you expect from today's visit?

 The eye exam follows all this.
 It does not come first.